ng-alain/delon/docs/deploy.en-US.md

 #### 3, About SSL

-The Dockerfile provided by `ng-alain` is relatively simple, and the most common use of real projects is support for SSL.
+The Dockerfile provided by NG-ALAIN is relatively simple, and the most common use of real projects is support for SSL.

 Therefore, by default you can place the certificate in the `_nginx/ssl` directory and enable the `_nginx/default.conf` related SSL configuration item.